 Dysfunctional Family Counselling

-During my studies, I did dual placement, one within an NHS setting, and the other with a young person’s mental health charity where I still offer my services as a counsellor.
-Within the young person's mental health charity, I am now also work within a primary school supporting young children, and YMCA supporting young homeless people.
+During my studies, I undertook dual placement, one within an NHS setting, and the second with a young person’s mental health charity.
+Within the young person's mental health charity, I worked within a primary school supporting young children, and with the YMCA supporting young homeless people.

 I have experience working with Depression, Anxiety, Generalised Anxiety Disorder, Panic Disorder, Addiction, Attachment and Loss, Relationship Issues, Bereavement, Trauma, Self-Harm, Suicide, Domestic Violence, Sexual/Physical and Emotional Abuse, Obsessive Compulsive Disorder.